zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 [end of dialogue]

 This episode is called “Developing a Healthy Mind.”
 “Hea lthy” is the opposite of “sickly” or “ill.”
-We usually use this term to talk about yo ur physical body.
+We usually use this term to talk about your physical body.
 But here, it’s being used a little differently, it’s being used to talk about your mind, the way you think and whether that is healthy or not – the w ay you think, perhaps.
 People have different ideas about this, of course.

 Lorelai begins our conversation by saying that she just fini shed reading a book about how to get the most out of life.
 The expression  “to get the most out of life” means to enjoy life as much as possible, to experience lif e in its fullness – in its completeness.
 Usually people talk about this when they are  referring to success or enjoying life somehow.
 So, Lorelai’s reading a boo k which is very common at least in the United States, what we call “self-help” bo oks, books that people read to try to make them happier or better or healthier.
 Lorelai says that she’s going to live, starting today, life to its fullest.
 “To live life to the fullest” means something similar to “getting the most out of life,” t o enjoy life as much as possible.